indigo-iam/iam/compose/voms-deploy/README.md

 This folder contains a docker-compose file that could be useful for deployment.
 The services defined here are:
-* `trust`: docker image for the GRID CA certificates plus the `igi-test-ca` used in this deployment for test certificates
+* `trust`: docker image for the GRID CA certificates plus the `igi-test-ca` (created on-the-fly) used in this deployment for test certificates
 * `db`: is a dump of the IAM db for test environment.
 In addition to the db populated with the iam `mysql-dev` profile, the user `test` has a certificate with DN `/C=IT/O=IGI/CN=test0` linked to his account and he also is part of the `indigo-dc` group (necessary to obtain VOMS proxies)
 * `ngx`: is an extension to NGINX, used for TLS termination, reverse proxy and possibly VOMS proxies validation.
 It sends requests to the `vomsaa` service
 * `vomsaa`: it is the main voms-aa microservice